Political Science (M.A.)

 Transcripts & GPA

-- baccalaureate degree in political science from a regionally accredited university (Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
+- Bccalaureate degree in political science from a regionally accredited university.
+(Non-U.S. degrees must be equivalent to a four-year U.S. Bachelor’s degree.
 In most cases, three-year degrees are not considered.
 Visit our International FAQs for more information.)

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.